A classification of radial or totally geodesic ends of real projective orbifolds I: a survey of results: The NPNC-ends

-We will show using Proposition \ref{prop-qjoin} that NPCC R-ends satisfying the weak middle eigenvalue conditions are quasi-joins.
+We will show using Proposition \ref{prop-qjoin} that NPNC R-ends satisfying the { transverse weak middle eigenvalue} conditions are quasi-joins.
 That is, Theorem \ref{thm-thirdmain} is shown.
 These quasi-joined R-ends do not satisfy the uniform middle eigenvalue condition essentially because of the existence of the unipotent group.

 The following theorem requires a Zariski density condition for the center.
 We question whether this assumption can be dropped.
 If the fundamental group is virtually abelian, this will be true.